Evolution of Marketing

 Key Characteristics of the Marketing Concept:

-Example: Brands like Coca-Cola and Nike investing in emotional branding and customer engagement
+Example: Brands such as Coca-Cola and Nike are also investing in emotional branding and customer interaction.

-The marketing concept revolutionized the industry, leading to the modern marketing strategies we see today.
+This revolution in the marketing concept transformed the industry into the modern marketing strategies we know today.

 The Societal Marketing Concept

-Companies began considering the long-term impact of their marketing decisions on society, the environment, and future generations.
-This concept introduced corporate social responsibility (CSR), where businesses integrated ethical considerations into their marketing strategies.
+Companies began to consider the long-term effects of their marketing choices on society, the environment, and future generations.
+This notion gave rise to corporate social responsibility (CSR), in which companies incorporated moral aspects of their marketing and business processes.

 Key Characteristics of the Societal Marketing Concept:

-Example: Brands like Tesla promoting sustainability and clean energy
+Example: Brands like Tesla promote sustainability and clean energy.

-Consumers today expect businesses to align with their values, making societal marketing a crucial component of modern strategies.
+Customers also expect businesses to align with their values, and as a result, social responsibility is a crucial aspect of a modern marketing strategy.

 Coca-Cola: The Pioneer of Brand Storytelling and Consistency